HumaIlyas/Project-3/README.md

 * When entering a row and column number to hit the ship, the co-ordinates were correct on the grid.
 * When entering a row and column number to hit the ship, which were already chosen, the code displayed an error message, and a message to try again with another number.
 * The maximum number of attempts before the game was over were ten.
-* When the player pressed enter to quit the game, the code was working properly and the game was stopped.
+* When the player pressed ENTER to quit the game, the code was working properly and the game was stopped.

 ## Code validation
 The Battleships Game is validated for a code using the python code validator.